kubernetes/ingress-nginx/docs/examples/affinity/cookie/README.md

 Content-Type: text/html
 Content-Length: 612
 Connection: keep-alive
-Set-Cookie: route=a9907b79b248140b56bb13723f72b67697baac3d; Path=/; HttpOnly
+Set-Cookie: INGRESSCOOKIE=a9907b79b248140b56bb13723f72b67697baac3d; Path=/; HttpOnly
 Last-Modified: Tue, 24 Jan 2017 14:02:19 GMT
 ETag: "58875e6b-264"
 Accept-Ranges: bytes
 ```
-In the example above, you can see a line containing the 'Set-Cookie: route' setting the right defined stickiness cookie.
+In the example above, you can see a line containing the 'Set-Cookie: INGRESSCOOKIE' setting the right defined stickiness cookie.
 This cookie is created by NGINX containing the hash of the used upstream in that request.
 If the user changes this cookie, NGINX creates a new one and redirect the user to another upstream.